natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 layout: blog
 title: A Few Things Every Freelancer Needs to Know Before Their First Project
 featured_image: /uploads/ian-dooley-hpth5b6mo2s-unsplash.jpg
-date: 2020-07-15 00:04:00
+date: 2020-07-17 00:04:00
 ---

-As you start off on your digital nomad journey, there are tons and tons of articles and blog posts covering the basics: how to find the best places to work (stand outside a cafe and check your phone for their wifi name before going in), top destinations for freelancers, where to find work online (for the love of god, get the hell off of UpWork and try networking instead--it makes ALL the difference), what to pack in your bag, etc.
+As you start off on your digital nomad journey, there are tons and tons of articles and blog posts covering the basics: how to find the best places to work (stand outside a cafe and check your phone for their wifi name before going in), top destinations for freelancers, where to find work online (for the love of god, get the hell off of UpWork and try networking instead–it makes ALL the difference), what to pack in your bag, etc.

 &nbsp;